nikkij/falling/README.md

 As a player I want
 * to see a canvas that will be the background of the game
-* to see a character entity on the browser screen
+* to see a player entity on the browser screen
-* to move the entity with the arrow keys
+* to move the player entity with the arrow keys
-* the character entity to experience gravity
+* the player entity to experience gravity
 * the background canvas to scroll to simulate falling
 * the falling to be enforced by a sliding window
 * to see points in the bottom of the screen starting with 0